fendaq/ai_law_judger/README.md

   Step2, try to set value of nodes along the path.

-     take the first path: [written agreement 4, loan agreement 2, appeal of principal 1], or [4, 2, 1].
+     1) take the first path: [written agreement 4, loan agreement 2, appeal of principal 1], or [4, 2, 1].

-     as there is an evidence point to [written agreement 4], we set this node 4 to be True.  how about the value of [loan agreement 2]?
+         as there is an evidence point to [written agreement 4], we set this node 4 to be True.  what's the value of [loan agreement 2]?

-     [loan agreement 2]'s operator is [or], means if will be True if one sub node is True. as we can see from knowledge graph that [written agreement 4]
+         [loan agreement 2]'s operator is [or], means it will be True if one of its sub nodes is True. as we can see from knowledge graph that [written agreement 4]

-     is its sub node, its value is True, so [loan agreement 2] will be True.
+         is its sub node, and its value is True, so value of [loan agreement 2] will be True.

-     for [appeal of principal 1], as its operator is [and], it need both of its sub node is True, but we only know [loan agreement 2] is True, so we will not
+         for [appeal of principal 1], as its operator is [and], it need both of its sub nodes are True, but we only know [loan agreement 2] is True, so we will not

          able to set its value.

-     so we know now:[written agreement 4:True, loan agreement 2:True, appeal of principal 1:False]. we will set value in a field named as [result] in each node.
+         so far, we know :[written agreement 4:True, loan agreement 2:True, appeal of principal 1:False]. we will set value in a field named as [result] in each node.

          for any node we can't set to True, its value will be False( as default value).

+     2) take the second path [receipt of cash(bill) 11, cash(bill) delivery 8, delivery of money 3, appeal of principal 1], and use same logic, we can get

+        the computation result:[ recepit of cash(bill):True, cash(bill) delivery 8:True, delivery of money 3: True, appeal of principal 1:False].

-  Step 3, check sub nodes of the claim.
+  Step 3, check sub nodes of the claim, and compute the value of claim.

+        the claim is [appeal of principal 1], its operator is [and], it has two sub nodes:[loan agreement 2],[delivery of moeny 3].
+In order to support

+        the claim of [appeal of principal 1], both of [loan agreement 2] and [delivery of money 3] should to be True.
+From step 2, we already know that

+        both of these two nodes are True, so we can get final result of claim[ appeal of principal 1] is True.
+Thus AI judger can reach a conclusion to

+        suppose this claim.

-Logs:
+##### Logs:

 Input：

         Claim(or appeal): appeal of principal 1

-        Evidence list:written agreement 4,receipt of cash(bill) 11
+        Evidence list: written agreement 4,receipt of cash(bill) 11

 Output：
         Conclusion:support(yes)